 Built in 2012, by Washburn and Doughty of East Boothbay, Maine (hull #102) as the Mark Moran for the Moran Towing Corporation of New Canaan, Connecticut.

-Powered by two MTU-DD 16V4000 engines driving twin Schottel 1215 z-drives for a rated 5,000 horsepower.
+The upgrades ensured that the piping and electrical systems are consistent with Moran Towing's larger fleet of tugs and barges.
 The tug's hull features a deep skeg forward for escort work, but the skeg will remain open at the aft end to allow for better maneuverability.
 The skeg also provides for a more stable platform when underway, minimizing rolling due to the seaway.

-Additionally, large-machinery removal hatches are provided in the main deck and deck house to allow for easy removal of equipment from the engine room.
+Her deck equipment features an escort hawser winch forward and an "h" bitt, and hydraulic capstan installed for aft towing and line handling.
+Additionally, large machinery removal hatches are provided in the main deck and deck house to allow for easy removal of equipment from the engine room.

 Powered by two MTU-DD 16V4000 diesel engines.
 Driving twin Schottel 1215 "z-drives," for a rated 5,000 horsepower.